-Concurrently with the completion of the Offering and the CTO Private Placement, we will engage in a series of formation transactions (the "Formation Transactions") pursuant to which we will, amongst other things, acquire 20 single-tenant properties from CTO that constitute our initial portfolio (the "Initial Portfolio") and enter into a management agreement with an affiliate of CTO.
-The acquisition of the Initial Portfolio will be accounted for as a business combination with the Company having been identified as both the legal and accounting acquirer due to its accounting substance, the control of the Company resting with our independent directors, and the significance of the ownership in our Company not held by CTO.
-Accordingly, the assets (including identifiable intangible assets) and liabilities (including executory contracts and commitments) of the Predecessor will be recorded at their respective fair values as of the date of the acquisition.
-The estimated fair values of the assets acquired and liabilities assumed may change until such time that the Offering and the acquisition closes.
+Concurrently with the completion of this offering we will engage in a series of formation transactions (the "Formation Transactions") pursuant to which we will acquire 20 single-tenant properties from CTO that constitute our initial portfolio.
+Our completed acquisitions will be accounted for as asset acquisitions because there was no substantive process acquired in any of the acquisitions and substantially all of the fair value of the individual acquisitions is concentrated in a single identifiable asset or group of similar identifiable assets.
 We intend to elect to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes commencing with our short taxable year ending December 31, 2019.
-The following Formation Transactions have occurred or will occur prior to or concurrently with the completion of the Offering and the CTO Private Placement:
+The following Formation Transactions have occurred or will occur prior to or concurrently with the completion of this offering:

-- We were formed as a Maryland corporation on August 19, 2019. - Our operating partnership was formed as a Delaware limited partnership on August 20, 2019. - We will use a portion of the net proceeds from this offering and the CTO Private Placement to acquire two single-tenant properties in our initial portfolio for aggregate cash consideration of approximately \$9.1 million.
+- We were formed as a Maryland corporation on August 19, 2019. - Our operating partnership was formed as a Delaware limited partnership on August 20, 2019.

+- We will use a portion of the net proceeds from this offering and the CTO Private Placement to acquire two single-tenant properties in our initial portfolio for aggregate cash consideration of approximately \$ million.
 We will contribute these properties to our operating partnership in exchange for OP units. - We will contribute the remaining net proceeds from this offering and the CTO Private Placement to our operating partnership in exchange for OP units.
-Our operating partnership will use such net proceeds, in part, to purchase 13 of the 20 properties in our initial portfolio for aggregate cash consideration of approximately \$116.8 million. - Our operating partnership will enter into a contribution agreement with CTO and certain ownership entities, pursuant to which they will contribute to our operating partnership five single-tenant properties in exchange for an aggregate of 1,223,854 OP units, which have an assumed initial value of approximately \$24.5 million based on the mid-point of the price range set forth on the front cover of this prospectus. - Concurrently with the completion of the Offering and the CTO Private Placement, we and our operating partnership expect to enter into a \$100 million unsecured revolving credit facility that will be available for general corporate purposes, including for funding future acquisitions.
-Affiliates of BMO Capital Markets Corp. and Raymond James & Associates, Inc. are expected to be lenders under our new revolving credit facility. - We will enter into a management agreement with an affiliate of CTO whereby, our Manager will manage, operate, and administer our day-to-day operations, business and affairs, subject to the direction and supervision of our board of directors, a majority of whom are independent of our Company and our Manager.
-The material aspects of the Manager's activities and authorities pursuant to the management agreement, including but not limited to the investment guidelines for acquisition of single-tenant net lease assets and the operating budget for our operations, are subject to the approval and direction of the independent directors.
+Our operating partnership will use such net proceeds, in part, to purchase 13 of the 20 properties in our initial portfolio for aggregate cash consideration of approximately \$ million. - Our operating partnership will enter into a contribution agreement with CTO and certain ownership entities, pursuant to which they will contribute to our operating partnership five single-tenant properties in exchange for an aggregate of Value of \$ based on the mid-point of the price range set forth on the front cover of this prospectus. - Concurrently with the completion of this offering, we and our operating partnership expect to enter into a \$100 million unsecured revolving credit facility that will be available for general corporate purposes, including for funding future acquisitions.
+Affiliates of certain of the underwriters are expected to be lenders under our new revolving credit facility.